brunowollinger/file-server/checklist.md

-# Server Setup

-The purpose of this checklist is provide a guide line to develop a automation script.
-This Guide focus on Debian 11 Bullseye.

-## Checklist

 Although not required adding /usr/sbin to the PATH environment variable makes it easier to call some binaries in this guide

 ```bash